GreStas/Registration/README.md

 # Registration
-User registration back-end module by Python
+User registration back-end module by Python.
+This is studying home project.